 Written by Connie Gentry, Consulting Associate

-Succession Planning is often viewed like many people view sorting through their sock drawer to try and find the missing match, which ones have holes in them and need to be thrown out, or to outright determine if they need to just buy some new socks.
+Succession planning is often viewed like many people view sorting through their sock drawer to try and find the missing match.
+Which ones have holes in them and need to be thrown out?
+Or is it best to just go out and buy some new socks?

-Just like sock sorting, succession planning can be a tedious process and many organizations struggle to feel like they’ve gotten it right or have made the progress they want to make.
-When faced with the need to evaluate your organization’s succession planning model, consider the following three reasons why succession planning fails, and what you can do to avoid making these missteps:
+Just like sock sorting, succession planning can be a tedious process.
+Many organizations struggle to get their succession plans right or even make the progress they want to make.
+When faced with the need to evaluate your organization’s succession plans, consider the following three reasons why succession planning fails, and what you can do to avoid making these missteps.

-Nothing can sink a succession plan like lack of support and buy-in from the C-Suite.
+Nothing can sink a succession plan faster than a lack of support and buy-in from the C-Suite.
 HR and management can lay the best plans, but if the executive level does not support and reinforce the necessary steps to implement the vision, it is all but moot.
-There is not a lot more that can be said.
-There are however some things that you can consider to be pre-emptive about gaining buy-in for your proposed succession plans.
+There are however some things that you can consider to be preemptive about gaining buy-in for your proposed succession plans.

-- Come prepared to specifically outline the benefit and value-add of investing in the training necessary to have a successful succession planning model.
+- Come prepared to specifically outline the benefit and value-add of investing in the training necessary to have a successful succession plan in place.

 - Summarize the necessary steps.
 Specifically, what level of support and involvement are you expecting from each of the executive leaders?

-- Tie the succession planning objectives to measurable metrics or competencies by level; do those you have identified as a Hi-Po possess those competencies or where do they fall in regard to the next level?
+- Tie the succession planning objectives to measurable metrics or competencies by level; do those you have identified as a high potential possess those competencies, or where do they fall in regard to the next level?

-Another common mistake is for management to make assumptions about the interest level, skills, and abilities of those whom they have identified as a high-potential performer to take to the next level.
+Another common mistake is when management makes assumptions about the interest level, skills, and abilities of those whom they have identified as a high potential employee to take to the next level.

 - Have you discussed your perceptions with them and gained their buy-in?